Fátima Bosch: Miss Universe Mexico 2025

-Bosch, representing Tabasco, competed alongside 32 contestants at the second edition of Miss Universe Mexico.
-The final night was held on September 13, 2025 at the Sala Plácido Domingo del Conjunto Santander de Artes Escénicas in Zapopan, Jalisco.
-She was crowned Miss Universe Mexico 2025 by outgoing titleholder Fernanda Beltrán.
+Bosch represented Tabasco, and won Miss Universe Mexico 2025, against 31 contestants.
+The contest held on 13 September 2025, at the Sala Plácido Domingo del Conjunto Santander de Artes Escénicas in Zapopan, Jalisco.
+She was crowned by the outgoing titleholder María Fernanda Beltrán.

 Miss Universe 2025

-On November 4, 2025, during sash ceremony event, a dispute occurred when Nawat Itsaragrisil reprimanded Fátima Bosch referring to her as a "dumb head", leading to tensions and several contestants walking out.
-Bosch later said she felt disrespected, while Miss Universe 2024, Victoria Theilvig criticized the public scolding and left the venue.
+On 4 November 2025, during the sash ceremony event, a dispute occurred when Miss Universe Thailand national director Nawat Itsaragrisil reprimanded Bosch and referred to her as "dumb", leading to tensions and several contestants walking out.
+Bosch later said she felt disrespected, while Miss Universe 2024, Victoria Kjær Theilvig criticized the public scolding and left the venue.

+During the preliminary competition on 19 November 2025, Bosch's fellow contestant Gabrielle Henry, Miss Universe Jamaica 2025, fell through an unguarded opening in the stage floor during the evening gown round and was hospitalised in intensive care in Bangkok.
+Speaking to Good Morning America following her coronation, Bosch described the stage conditions the contestants had faced during the preliminary rounds, stating that the lighting made it impossible for those walking to see the stage: "The lights that came to us make everything darker, like you can see us, but we couldn't see."
+When Henry later published a personal statement about her recovery, Bosch was among the fellow contestants who responded publicly, praising Henry's strength and resilience.

-On November 21, 2025, Bosch will represent Mexico at Miss Universe 2025 and compete against 100 other candidates at the Impact Challenger Hall in Pak Kret, Nonthaburi, Thailand.
+On 21 November 2025, Bosch represented Mexico and won Miss Universe 2025, competing against 120 other candidates at the Impact Challenger Hall in Pak Kret, Nonthaburi, Thailand.
+Bosch is the fourth Mexican woman to earn the Miss Universe title, after Lupita Jones, Ximena Navarrete and Andrea Meza.